MzVee: Musical style and recognition

 MzVee's music contains elements of afropop, R&B and dancehall and her strong vocal abilities earned her a nomination for 'Female Vocalist of the Year' at the 2015 Ghana Music Awards and the award for 'Most Promising Act' at the 2015 Ghana Music Honors.
 She is regarded as one of the stars of Ghana's dancehall scene and received the award for 'Best Female Vocalist of the Year' at the 2015 Ghanaian dancehall awards, BASS awards.
 Her trademark natural African hair and hit single ‘Natural Girl’ has made her an inspiration to young girls across Africa who want to celebrate their natural look.

 MzVee's impressive rise to the top continued with a nomination in June 2015 in the 'Best International New Artist' category at the BET Awards 2015.
 This brand new fan-voted category celebrates rising stars from across the channel's international footprint.

 In October 2015, MzVee was appointed the World Bank Ambassador for their 'End Extreme Poverty Campaign'.
 She released the official campaign song titled 'End Poverty' and became a World Bank #Music4Dev Guest Artist; a role which has been held in the past by a number of award-winning artists including D'Banj and Fally Ipupa.

 MzVee was named in MTV Base's list of the top African artists to watch out for in 2016.
 This list featured the breakthrough hit makers of 2015 on the African continent.
 She has also been nominated in the ‘Best Urban Artist’ category at the 2016 KORA Music Awards and received 7 nominations at the 2016 Ghana Music Awards including Songwriter of the Year with Richie Mensah and Efya, Album of the Year and Best Female Vocalist.

-On May 20, 2016, MzVee was nominated for the BET Awards 2016 - Best International Act: Africa category and became the first Ghanaian female musician to be nominated for a major BET Award.
+On 20th May 2016, MzVee was nominated for the BET Awards 2016 – Best International Act: Africa category and became the first Ghanaian female musician to be nominated for a major BET Award.
 She was also nominated in the Best Female category in October 2016 for the MTV Africa Music Awards.

 MzVee continues to receive both critical and commercial acclaim for her work and was awarded the Best Female Artist Honour at the Ghana Music Honours on 4 March 2017.
 She was also nominated for Reggae/Dancehall Artiste of the Year, Best Female Vocalist and Overall Artiste of the Year at the 2017 Ghana Music Awards.
+She is the first Ghanaian musician to be featured on the Grammy's 'Press play at home' platform.